Sellf/docs/source/includes/_deals.md

-loss_reason_id | Unique identifier of the deal loss reason name | A string matching the description of the deal code | A string matching the custom code of the deal
+loss_reason_id | Unique identifier of the deal loss reason name | A string matching the description of the deal code | A string matching the custom code of the deal created_at | A date to be compared with the creation of the deal updated_at | A date to be compared with the last edit of the deal